Brandon-12437/flood_prediction/README.md

 # FLOOD PREDICTION PROJECT
 ### Problem Description
+Flooding is one of the most destructive natural hazards, causing loss of life, damage to infrastructure, displacement of communities, and significant economic losses.

+### The Challenge

+Flood risk is influenced by multiple interacting factors, including rainfall intensity, drainage conditions, deforestation, urbanization, infrastructure quality, and environmental degradation.

+Traditional flood-risk assessment can be difficult to perform quickly when many variables need to be considered simultaneously.

+### The Solution

-This project develops a machine learning system for predicting flood risk using environmental, infrastructure, climate, and geographical factors.
-The system provides a flood probability and corresponding risk level to support early awareness and decision-making.
+This project develops a machine learning system that analyzes multiple environmental and infrastructure factors and produces a **flood probability and risk classification**.

+The API provides:

+- Flood probability
+- Risk level
+- Recommended action
 ### HOW TO RUN THE PROJECT
 Install Dependencies